 - heavy metal poisoning

-Other factors known or believed to lead to uncontrolled muscle movement are:
+Other factors known or believed to cause uncontrolled muscle movement include:

-- side effects of or reactions to certain anti-psychotic medications
+- side effects or reactions to certain antipsychotic

-- disrupted communication between nerve cells in the brain
+- disrupted communication between nerve cells in your

 In many cases, dystonia is an ongoing symptom that may remain stable over time.
-However, the UCLA Health System recommends making an appointment to see your doctor in the following situations:
+You should see your doctor if:

-- there is no clear explanation for the dystonia
+- there’s no clear explanation for your dystonia

 - your symptoms become worse over time